A Compact Index for Order-Preserving Pattern Matching: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we have proposed a compressed index for the order preserving pattern matching problem, considering both the weak and the strict order preserving matching models.
+In this paper we have proposed a compressed index for the order-preserving pattern matching problem.
 Our approach is based on the new idea of splitting the original sequence into two complementary components: the order component and the $\delta$ component.
-The problem of finding the order preserving occurrences of a pattern is transformed into an exact search problem on the order component followed by a verification phase using the $\delta$ component.
-Experiments show that our index has a space usage similar to \gzip\ and can find order preserving occurrences much faster than a sequential scan.
+The problem of finding the order-preserving occurrences of a pattern is transformed into an exact search problem on the order component followed by a verification phase using the $\delta$ component.
+Experiments show that our index has a space usage similar to \gzip\ and can find order-preserving occurrences much faster than a sequential scan.

 Our approach is quite general and improvements could be obtained by changing some implementation choices.
-For example, we index the order component using a Wavelet-Tree based FM-index; to improve the performances for inputs with many (order preserving) repetitions we can use a different compressed full-text index.
-The compression of the $\delta$ component can also be radically changed without altering the overall scheme.
+For example, we index the order component using a Wavelet-Tree based FM-index; to improve the performances for inputs with many (order-preserving) repetitions we can use a different compressed full-text index, for example adapting the one recently proposed in~\cite{soda/GagieNP18}.
+Notice also that the compression of the $\delta$ component can be radically changed without altering the overall scheme.

-\ignore{We tested several compression schemes, but a possibility we did not explore is the one of using different compressors for different blocks.}

-\ignore{Finally, we define the order component considering the position of the predecessor of each element in a sliding window.
-It is natural to try to extend the approach by considering also the successor.
-This can be done representing each element with a $\langle$predecessor,successor$\rangle$ pair, or using a second index storing the successor information.}
+Finally, we define the order component considering the position of the predecessor of each element in a sliding window.
+It is natural to try to extend the approach by also considering the successor.
+This can be done representing each element with a $\langle$predecessor, successor$\rangle$ pair, or using a second index storing the successor information.